atk14/CsvWriter/README.md

 CsvWriter
 =========

-Write CSV into output or a file.
+Write CSV into string output or a file.
 Also provides export to XLSX format.

 Basic usage
 -----------